Industry Metrics for the Seniors Housing & Care Property Market

 Senior housing and care supply trends are in somewhat of a state of transition, given the current economic environment.
 The fallout in the capital markets has significantly impacted the construction pipeline, resulting in a slowdown of new units being added to inventory.
 However, even with the decline on the construction side, the industry has continued to add units to the inventory.
 The graph below, comprised of data compiled through the NIC MAP® Data & Analysis Service, shows the current supply and construction trends for seniors housing.

-For further information on the supply market for seniors housing and care properties in the United States, see Section 1.1 of the NIC Investment Guide, Second Edition.
+For further information on the supply market for seniors housing and care properties in the United States, see the NIC Investment Guide, Fourth Edition.

 What are the property market demand trends, including the resident demographics?